quanghd0102/my-homepage/content/about/index.md

   - Database (MongoDB, Postgresql, Firebase)
 ---

 Hello!
-I'm Quang, a front-end developer based in Da Nang, Viet Nam.
+I'm Quang, a full-stack developer based in Da Nang, Viet Nam.

 I enjoy creating things that live on the internet, whether that be websites, applications, or anything in between.
 My goal is to always build products that provide pixel-perfect, performant experiences.